usccolumbia/materialsatlas/docs/user-guide/ml-composition-prediction.md

 Li2Co2, 0.15<br>

 5. upload the test file as a csv file.
 Each file has the same format but set the property as 0.
+When no test file is uploaded, the app will only report the machine learning model performance.

 6. click "Run Now"

-8. Wait and then download results:
+7. Wait and then download results:

 #### Interpreting the Results